jbthejedi/tiny-recursive-model/blog_post/trm_bak.md

 So `latent_recursion` is a module you can deploy with/without gradients attached to iteratively refine an answer.
 Call it as many times as you want without gradients to refine your answer.
 Then as soon as you want to update weights, attach gradients.

 #### ACT: no additional forward pass
-TRM fixes the additional forward pass simply by only learning a halt probability, thus removing the complicated next pass prediction and continue path.
+TRM fixes the additional forward pass simply by only learning a halt probabiliity, thus removing the complicated next pass prediction and continue path.

 #### No hierarchical features + single network
 TRM reinterprets $z_H$ as $y$ and $z_L$ as $z$, removing the need to create to latent embeddings from separate networks ($f_L$ and $f_H$), and reducing two networks down to a single network.

 #### Attention free architecture
-For tasks where $L \leq D$, like Sudoku-Extreme, TRM uses an MLP-based architecture over a transformer and improves performance from 74.7% to 87.4%.
+For tasks where $L \leq D$, like Sudoku-Extreme, TRM uses an MLP-based architecture over a transformer and imporoves performance from 74.7% to 87.4%.

 Also, just a quick implementation detail.
 An MLP-mixer (token mixer), which could capture global context across tokens would look something like this: